ArtFlag/recipes/docs/savoury/tortillas.md

 1. Cut ball of dough into eight equal parts and cover until needed.

-1. Roll out balls of dough either by hand or with a tortilla press.
+1. Roll out balls of dough either by hand.

 1. Heat a large skillet over medium-high heat.
 Place flattened tortilla in skillet and cook until it begins to bubble, about 1 minute.
 Flip tortilla over and cook for an additional minute.
 Flip again and cook for 1 more minute.
 Repeat with remaining dough.